keiji-imai/blog/content/posts/highschool/index.md

 summary: "Things that I wish I had known"
 ---

-Since coming to MIT, I've learned a lot of things I wish I knew in high school.
-I'll try to summarize the most important things.
+People have given me advice that has changed my life.
+Here's my advice for high school students.
 But first, I strongly recommend you read [Paul Graham's essay](http://paulgraham.com/hs.html) about the same topic.
 It's really good.

 ## Motivation is the bottleneck

 When I was in high school, my excuse for not doing important things was "I don't have time" or "I'm not smart enough" or "I don't have the resources".
 I told myself that it wasn't my fault.

 I was wrong.
 I did have the time.
 I was smart enough.
 And I did have the resources.
 What I lacked was motivation.
 If I had *really* wanted to learn how to solve differential equations or build a CNC machine, I totally could have.
 At MIT I've met people who built [walking quadrupeds](https://www.youtube.com/watch?v=Sht5Nenk3Dg), [nuclear fusors](https://www.anhadsawhney.com/#/nuclear-fusor/), and functional jet engines in high school.
 These people aren't geniuses.
 They just love what they do and work really hard at it.
 It is insane how much you can do if you set your mind to it.
-So don't blame things outside of your control until you have done absolutely everything you can.
+So don't you shouldn't blame things outside of your control.

 But how does one find motivation to work hard?
 There are two approaches:
 1. Brute force: